INFO-474/m10-reusability/README.md

 person.ageMethod(); // Returns 25
 ```

+Recall that the `this` variable refers to the context of function execution.
+In the section above, `this` will refer to the object itself.
+As put in [this](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/) article (no pun intended):

+>First, know that all functions in JavaScript have properties, just as objects have properties.
+And when a function executes, it gets the this property—a variable with the value of the object that invokes the function where this is used.

 ## Method Chaining
 The above example is a decent start, but imagine we wanted a way to configure multiple properties of the `person` object (`age`, `shoeSize`).
 With the current method, this would require separate lines of code: